Advice about pet cremations

-The Association of Private Pet Cemeteries & Crematoria (APPCC) has set a standard of service to protect the pet owner from shoddy and disreputable operators.
-Always go to the website or phone the helpline to confirm the crematorium you are thinking of using is a member.
+The Association of Private Pet Cemeteries & Crematoria (APPCC) has set a standard of service to protect the pet owner from shoddy and disreputable operators — visit the APPCC website or call the helpline on tel.
+01252 844478 to confirm the crematorium you are thinking of using is a member.

-If you feel there is a problem with one of the members then contact the APPCC and they will investigate.
+If you feel there is a problem with one of the members, contact the APPCC and they will investigate.
 It is in their interests to ensure all members operate properly — one bad firm can bring down the reputations of everyone.